balinttamas87/tv-guide/README.md

 - redux-toolkit combined with TypeScript (I have tried redux-toolkit before without TypeScript)
 - CSS Modules
 - react-loading-skeleton to indicate loading of schedules

+## Notes to test the UI on different screen sizes
+It is better and more reliable to test the UI for smaller screens on an actual device like a mobile phone.
+I have used and iPhone for mobile and an iPad for tablet.

 ## Project has been bootstrapped with CRA using Redux Toolkit and TypeScript template